 - You have multiple sources of income which can place you in an inaccurate tax bracket.
-When this is the case, each income source takes off enough tax to reflect the tax bracket that they would be in if that was their only income source.
-However, with the combined income, you are actually in a higher tax bracket, so, therefore, neither source is deducting enough taxes from the cheques, so you are left with a payable at the end of the year.
+When this is the case, each income source takes off enough tax to reflect the tax bracket that you would be in if that was your only income source.
+However, with the combined income, you are actually in a higher tax bracket.
+Neither source is deducting enough taxes from the cheques and you are left with a payable amount at the end of the year.

 - You are self-employed and thought ‘cash received equalled income’.
 This mainly occurs when you are not properly calculating how much to remit to the government and you end up owing money at the end of the year.

-- Negotiate payment terms with CRA.
 You may be able to explain your financial situation to CRA and try to negotiate a payment plan.
 For example, if you owe $1,000, you may offer to pay $100 per month for the next ten months.
 But, even if the CRA accepts your payment arrangement, you will continue to be charged penalties and interest until your debt is paid in full.
 Even if you come to an arrangement with CRA, they have the ability to rescind or modify this arrangement.
-If you’re unable to successfully negotiate terms, the CRA may withhold tax refunds and GST credits, garnish your wages or accounts receivables, take funds from your bank account, and even place a lien on your home or other real property
+If you’re unable to successfully negotiate terms, the CRA may withhold tax refunds and GST credits, garnish your wages or accounts receivables, take funds from your bank account, and even place a lien on your home or other real property.

 To avoid any issues surrounding income tax debt, it’s best to be organized when it comes to your taxes.